luau-lang/rfcs/docs/rawget-type-operator.md

 type age = rawget<Person, key> -- Error message: Second argument to rawget<Person, _> is not a valid index type; Unknown type 'key'
 ```

+Note: `rawget` type operator does not work on class types because they do not have direct fields that can be looked up without invoking its metamethod.

 The implementation effort for this type operator is very minimal.
 Since the `rawget` type operator functions similarly to the `index` type operator, we can reuse the functions already used to implement the `index` type operator.

 ## Drawbacks